Roads, traffic and civil works projects

 • Landscaping throughout.

+As a local resident, your feedback is essential in shaping the project.
 Submissions received will help finalise the City’s proposal to the State Government and locals who lodge a submission will be kept informed of the outcomes.

 View plans: Road safety upgrade - Intersection of Erindale Road and North Beach Road